casprwang/blog/src/pages/projects/chinese-year.md

 author: Song Wang
 title: Chinese years
 date: '2017-09-02T01:27:47-04:00'
-description: a simple npm package
+description: a simple NPM package to tell you what Chinese zodiac name in a certain year.
 color: '#DBC258'
 tags:
   - npm